 - Does your facility partake in an aftercare program?

 It is important to get the proper treatment plan for you or your loved one.
 Education is the key to get the right facility to fit all your needs.
-To get the information you need on dual diagnosis or any treatment plan needed for you or a loved one, feel free to contact us directly at the North Jersey Recovery at 800-741-3300.
+To get the information you need on dual diagnosis or any treatment plan needed for you or a loved one, feel free to contact us directly at the North Jersey Recovery.
 It is important to us that you or your loved one get the right help needed.